traqour/test_generator/README.md

 An application that allows you to ingest a PDF of a textbook and leverage the content to generate an interactive query system and create practice tests.
 This app utilizes Llama-Index and UnstructuredReader to understand and extract knowledge from the textbook.

+Link to show an example test created from this code on the CompTIA Network+ Exam (IT certification test): https://youtu.be/ocFLl9EpLAU

 ## Features

 - **Textbook Ingestion:** Upload a PDF of the textbook you want to analyze and gain insights from.